-Here's a fact we can all agree on: there should be strict age restrictions on social media.
+Here's a fact we can all agree on: There should be strict age restrictions on social media.
 Not for the young, but for the old.
-Our parents and grandparents grew up in a different world, where they only ever had to socialise with their immediate family and three personal friends.
+Our parents and grandparents grew up in a different world, where they only ever had to socialize with their immediate family and three personal friends.
 They were never taught that nobody wants to see 121 photos of them baking bread.
 They don't understand that it's not OK to repost fake right-wing conspiracy theories about immigrants to hundreds of people.

 Because I'm always on the lookout for new and exciting ways to humble myself, I decided to surrender complete administrative control of my Facebook profile to one of these old people: my dad.

-A note on what I'm normally like on Facebook: I like to think of myself as a "thoughtful observer" – a silent lurker, sprinkling likes here and there to the lucky few who truly deserve them.
-I very rarely post anything, but when I do I worry over every detail.
+A note on what I'm normally like on Facebook: I like to think of myself as a "thoughtful observer"—a silent lurker, sprinkling likes here and there to the lucky few who truly deserve them.
+I very rarely post anything, but when I do, I worry over every detail.

 I wouldn't say my father is the exact opposite, but he certainly adopts a more liberal approach when it comes to deciding which irrelevant detail of his everyday life should be shared with the rest of the world.
-One thing that I hoped would work in my favour is that my father is actually cool.
+One thing that I hoped would work in my favor is that my father is actually cool.
 He was a record producer in the 80s, working with artists like Whitney Houston and Donna Summer, and once he even let me interview him about his sex life.

 Suffice to say, I was completely wrong.